 - Keep such discussions informal and more conversational.
 Employees will only share openly once they feel safe without fear of retaliation

-- Plan to share your perspective also as these conversations need to be two-way dialogue.
+- Plan to share your perspective also as these conversations need to be a two-way dialogue.
 Try to know from your employee what they enjoy about work, but also what could be better — including some areas where you as a manager can improve

 Things to ask employees in a Retention interview-